Cognitive therapy (CT): definition, application, and effectivity

 Each session lasts 30 to 60 minutes, generally 45 minutes.
 At the beginning of cognitive therapy treatment, patients usually have longer sessions.
 As they are making progress, the duration of sessions reduces.

 Initially, therapy sessions are on a weekly basis.
 They become less frequent when a patient achieves notable improvements in their symptoms and quality of life.
-For instance, a therapist may propose having sessions once in two weeks or once a month.
+For instance, a therapist is likely to propose having sessions once in two weeks or once a month.
 The therapist sets the frequency of sessions that suits patients the most.

 How is Cognitive therapy done?

 Cognitive therapy is done in a one-on-one setting i.e. individual sessions.
-In some cases, group therapy, family therapy, or couples counseling are also necessary.
+In certain cases, group therapy, family therapy, or couples counseling are necessary.
 Not every patient needs group therapies.
-The therapist may recommend them if they believe these settings could help a patient.
+The therapist recommends them if they believe these settings are more helpful to a patient.
 This is particularly the case with the treatment of addiction.

 Who performs Cognitive therapy?